AkkaWakka/MouseBits/readme.md

 ## Description:
-Lets you restrict item placement in North/South, East/West, and diagonal lines Northeast/Southwest & Northwest/Southeast), making it easier to place things in straight lines without having to hold the mouse still and walk in a direction.
+Makes life easier by letting you just click and drag!

+- Restrict placement to either Up/Down, Left/Right, or Diagonals.
+- Define and place entities in simple patterns without having to place everything individually.

-The first item placed sets the base for the restriction, with further items only allowed on the same x, y, or diagonal line as the base.
+The first item placed sets the base.
+- If you've enable an axis restriction, enties not placed on the same x, y, or diagonal line as the base will be moved to that line (e.g. long belts).

-Items placed at an offset from the allowed line will be moved to the allowed line at the closest point from where you placed the item.
-You cannot place items beyond your reach.

-Placement restrictions can be controlled with either hotkeys or a GUI, and will be reset when your hand empties, or you change or rotate items.
+- If you've defined a pattern, enties are only placed if they fit the pattern (e.g. inserters).
+- If you've set a spacing, enties will only be placed that far apart (e.g. chemical plants).

+You can have any combination of these.
+For example, inserters placed every 2 tiles apart, skipping every 6th inserter, in a diagonal line.

+Everything can be set through a simple GUI, or hotkeys to set the axis restrictions and reset everything.

 If you have any comments, suggestions, etc., I'd really appreciate your feedback: [Factorio Forum Post](https://forums.factorio.com/viewtopic.php?f=97&t=42641) | [GitHub Issues](https://github.com/AkkaWakka/MouseBits/issues).

 ## Controls:
+The GUI can be accessed by clicking the mouse pointer button on the top of the screen.
+Changing anything will reset the base.
+Pressing the remove restriction button will remove all active restrictions/patterns.

-Pressing a hotkey will enable its restriction (regardless of what restriction is currently active), pressing the same hotkey again will reset the base.
-Pressing the reset button will remove any active restriction.
+Pressing a hotkey will enable that restriction (regardless of what axis restriction is currently active), pressing the same hotkey again will reset the base.
+Pressing the reset button will remove any axis & pattern restriction.
 There is a hotkey to reset only the item base.

-The GUI can be accessed by pressing the mouse pointer button on the left of the screen.
-It has toggles for all the restrictions, and will indicate the current restriction state.
-Clicking an already applied restriction will reset the base.
-Pressing the remove restriction button will remove any active restriction.
+Spacing will add space between every item in a pattern (not between patterns), including blanks.
+To get an idea of how this works, use an 8 entity pattern with only 1 blank in the middle, and spacing set to 1.

+You cannot place items beyond your reach.

 ## Default Hotkeys:
 - Restrict to X line: Shift + X